yfer/Face-Timelapse-Flutter/README.md

 # Face Timelapse

 This is app that helps you to do a face images timelapse.
-Due to restrictions of used plugins it will run only on Android,SDK>=24.
-Sorry, code is a bit obfuscated(by hand), but there is no other way to fit all functions.
+Due to restrictions of used plugins it will run only on Android,SDK>=24, also run only on arm64-v8a Sorry, code is a bit obfuscated(by hand), but there is no other way to fit all functions.
 Compile and run with 'flutter run --release';